jaimeblair/Bio313/README.md

 ls ../
 # view the shared directory of starting data
 ls ../shared
-# View the shared project with the ‘tree’ command
-tree ../shared
-# Copy a sample from the shared directory to your home dir,
+# Copy a sample from the shared directory to your home dir, "SRR_X" (where _X denotes your sample number).
-#“Project_X”, where X denotes the Project name and "Sample_X" (where X denotes your sample name).
-# USE AUTOCOMPLETE
+# USE AUTOCOMPLETE since these files have long names!
-cp -r ../shared/Project_X/ Sample_X/ ./
+cp -r ../shared/SRR_X ./
+# Remember to do this twice since there are two files for each sample (paired-end sequencing)
-# confirm the copy arrived (remember ‘*’ will match any character/string)
+# confirm the copies arrived in your home folder
-ls Sample_*/
+ls SRR*
 ```

 [Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz

-Important note: In the above command I use the "\*" character to view the Sample directory, I would normally just type out the entire path using tab complete (which is what you should do).
+Important note: In the above command I use the "*" character to view the Sample files, I would normally just type out the entire path using tab complete (which is what you should do).
 This wildcard will match any string of characters.
 I use this because everyone will have a different Sample name.
 To make this tutorial as general as possible I need to use these wildcards throughout the tutorial.
-In addition I may use Sample_X instead of Sample_\*.
-In these cases be sure to type out your complete sample name!, the wildcards probably won't work
+Be sure to type out your complete sample name! (and use autocomplete)

 * Prepare your working directory